useparagon/aws-on-prem/README.md

 ## Usage

-If you’re bringing your own infrastructure (e.g. Kubernetes cluster, Redis, Postgres, etc), jump to the **Providing your own infrastructure** section.
+If you’re bringing your own infrastructure (e.g. Kubernetes cluster, Redis, Postgres, etc), skip steps 4 and 5.
+Jump to the **Providing your own infrastructure** section to reference the resources you'll need.

 ### 1. Clone the repository and build the Docker image.